Charles Paul Conn: Career

-Conn began his career at Lee College in 1972, and was appointed as a professor in the psychology faculty and chair of the Department of Behavioral Sciences.
+Conn began his career at Lee College in 1971, and was appointed as a professor in the psychology faculty and chair of the Department of Behavioral Sciences.
 He was appointed Vice President of Institutional Advancement in 1984 and President of Lee College (now Lee University) in 1986.
 He continues teaching in the Department of Behavioral and Social Sciences, and served a term as Visiting Professor of Psychology at Appalachian State University.

+Conn worked as a local treasurer for the Jimmy Carter 1976 presidential campaign.
+He later declined an invitation from the Tennessee Democratic Party to compete against incumbent Don Sundquist in the 1998 Tennessee gubernatorial election.
+He has described himself as an independent centrist.

 Conn has served on the Southern Association of Colleges and Schools Commission on Colleges, holding positions as commissioner, member of the Executive Committee, and member of the Appeals Committee.
 He served from 2007 to 2010 on the national board of directors of the Council of Independent Colleges.
 He has also held positions with the Appalachian College Association, the Council for Christian Colleges and Universities, the Southern States Athletic Conference, and the Tennessee Independent Colleges and Universities Association.

-During his tenure enrollment at Lee quintupled from 1,000 to 5,000 students and more than 30 campus buildings were constructed.
+Conn declined invitations to become president of Grand Valley State University and Oral Roberts University.

+The number of undergraduate degree programs offered by Lee quadrupled under Conn's leadership.
+In 1986 the college offered 22 programs of undergraduate study; by 2020 the number was 159.
+The college became a university, offering master and doctoral programs for the first time.
+The school's hallmark service learning and global perspectives initiatives launched during his tenure.
+Enrollment quintupled from 1,000 to 5,000 students and the campus expanded from 22 acres to 120.
+Conn convinced the city council to close part of Church Street, establishing a central pedestrian mall on campus.
+More than 30 campus buildings were constructed during his tenure, including the Dixon Center theater, DeVos Recreation Center, Curtsinger Music Building, Deacon Jones Dining Hall, Helen DeVos College of Education, Center for the Humanities, School of Religion, Science and Math Complex, Communications Building, School of Nursing, and chapel.
+The Paul Conn Student Union built in 2000 was named in his honor.
+The campus received more than $200 million in improvements during his tenure and more than 12 new sports were offered at the scholarship level.
+The school's endowment increased from $2 million to more than $20 million during Conn's time in office.

+Conn retired in 2020 after serving 34 years as Lee's president.
+When his successor, Dr. Mark Walker, resigned in 2024, Conn returned to lead the school again for the 2024-2025 school year.

 Writing career

 Conn has authored or co-authored 20 books.
+Three were adapted for TV and four were listed on the New York Times Best Seller list.